appnexus/schema-tool/readme.md

 ## Getting Started

-The tool assumes that you will have a repository (or at least directory) dedicated to alters and that this tool will be located in the `bin` directory of your schema repo.
+You need to download the tool and (preferrably) have the `schema` executable somewhere on your path.
+The tool does not have to be located with the alters you are working with.
+You can get started with the tool simply by doing

+    mkdir -p ~/bin
+    cd ~/bin
+    git clone REPO_URL schema-tool
+    echo 'export PATH="$HOME/bin/schema-tool:$PATH"' >> ~/.bashrc
+    source ~/.bashrc

 If I am creating a new project I can simply do the following:

     mkdir my-schemas
     cd my-schemas/
     git init
-    git submodule add REPO_URL bin
-    cd bin

-    cp config.json.mysql-template config.json
+    cp ~/bin/schema-tool/conf/config.json.mysql-template config.json
     # or
-    cp config.json.pgsql-template config.json
+    cp ~/bin/schema-tool/conf/config.json.pgsql-template config.json

     vim config.json #edit appropriately

-    # cd back to root dir of schemas
-    cd ..

-    # add the schema tool to your path
-    echo "export PATH='`pwd`/bin:$PATH'" > ~/.bashrc

 + __ToDo__: add the real repo URL when this is published to github
-+ __ToDo__: revisit sub-module once the script has been generalized to be shell-local
-+ __Todo__: revisit where the configuration lives when script is shell-local

 Take a look at the mysql template config file and you'll see